leamare/simple-opendota-php/README.md

 1. Include `simple_opendota.php` in your project
 2. Create `new odota_api()` instance.

 That's it.
 You can work with OpenDota API through `odota_api` methods.
+Every method returns associative array made out of JSON response.

 You can find the list of methods and their API counterparts in [ENDPOINTS.md](ENDPOINTS.md).